 - Establish discretionary Program funding, if any, from general funds of the Association at the start of each calendar year;

-- Fix limits on funds to be granted as follows: they are a maximum of $1,000 per single grant, a maximum of $1,000 to an individual in any calendar year, and a maximum of $2,000 over the lifetime of an applicant.
+- Fix limits on funds to be granted as follows: as of August 1, 2023 grants are being reduced from a maximum of $1,000 to $500 to an individual in any calendar year, and from a maximum of $2,000 to $1,000 over the lifetime of an applicant.
 NOTE: Applications received and/or approved prior to August 1, 2023 will continue to be eligible for the higher amounts.

 - Delegate implementation of this Policy to a Committee composed of a minimum of three (3) members of the Board of Directors.

 To qualify for funding under this Policy, a Member must present valid evidence of need for legitimate related expenses as defined above.
 The Board of Directors of Second Wind in its sole discretion may change any aspect of this Policy or eliminate the Program entirely without prior notification.

 Any distribution of funds will be in the form of a check and/or credit card payment payable directly to the provider.
 Amounts will be for specific quantities and not general lump sums.